kdeyev/pgz/README.md

             self.map.change_zoom(-0.25)
 ```

+## Game example
+The game example which utilizes using all the described concepts, can be fount in demo/demo_standalone.py

 # Multiplayer game with pgz

-pgz provides two key components for converting your single-player into multiplyer-game over the network:
+pgz provides two key components for converting your single-player into multiplayer-game over the network:

 - pgz.MultiplayerSceneServer
 - pgz.RemoteScene